GeorgeWeb/syclref/_api-docs/multi_pointer.h/cl%253A%253Asycl%253A%253Amulti_ptr/index.md

 ---

 multi_ptr, generic pointer class.
 This class have the same interface as the explicit pointer classes (global_ptr, private_ptr, local_ptr and constant_ptr).
 The address space where the data point to is defined by the template parameter Space.
-A cast operator allow the conversion from a
+A cast operator allow the conversion from a multi_ptr object to its equivalent explicit one. dataTypeData type the object manipulates. aspThe address space the pointer class points to.

 Defined in multi_pointer.h